“To love oneself is the beginning of a life-long romance,” said Oscar Wilde, but how do you acquire self-worth when you kind of sort of hate yourself?

 It was an excellent approach to productivity, I felt.

 It’s part of the Australian culture to loathe oneself at least 85% of the time – a trait we picked up from the British.
 If you start to get a bit too self-accepting, your community will be sure to tug you back down to the communal pit of mild discontent.
 We don’t want anyone to float away with elation, now.
-That wouldn’t be fair to rest of the folks out there who fucking hate themselves day and night.
+That wouldn’t be fair to rest of the folks out there who loathe themselves day and night.

 And so I fit in.
 I got pats on the back whenever I was openly self-rejecting.
 You’re doing it right! said society.